A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 Although technically a ‘system monitor’ and not a true ‘hardware monitor’, SysGauge made it to our list because it can cover the hardware monitoring needs of most network administrators.
 SysGauge is a network performance monitor that provides an overview of connected devices.
 The tool monitors CPU usage, memory usage, resource usage, disk space usage, and disk read/disk write for all logical and physical disks installed within a computer.
 For hardware monitoring, the System Status Monitor will be where you spend most of your time.

-The System Status Monitor shows you graphs and dials displaying CPU usage and memory usage data.
+The System Status Monitor shows you graphs and dials displaying CPU usage and memory allocation data.
 These are relatively basic but they do a great job of visualizing the raw data.
-In the CPU usage chart display, you can view usage data from the last minute, last two minutes or last five minutes.
+In the CPU usage chart display, you can view usage data from the last minute, last two minutes, or last five minutes.

 To deliver notifications, SysGauge has system monitoring rules.
 These rules allow you to configure notification conditions.
 For example, you can add an option like’ If Memory Usage Current Value is More than 90% Show Error’ or ‘If Disk Space Usage Current Value is More Than 90% Show Warning’.